xdoko01/pgRPG/pyrpg/README.md

   - set enabled to False by default and the processor change it to True if run ... + adjust process_ame_messages

-### How to display messages that relate to quest for example at the beginning of the quest phase??
+### How to display messages that relate to scene for example at the beginning of the scene phase??
   - Message has frame and picture - same as static window below???? wait with implementation till the below is implemented

-### Quest has defined events to which it is listening to - must register this in engine module so that engine sends the events to the quest.
-Otherwise all quests are processing all generated events.
+### Scene has defined events to which it is listening to - must register this in engine module so that engine sends the events to the scene.
+Otherwise all scenes are processing all generated events.
-  - probably some structure on engine level emembering what quest requires what event to process
+  - probably some structure on engine level emembering what scene requires what event to process

 ### Update documentations on mapping using _entity_map and entity_to_alias